Who should be interested in The Trench Warfare Newsletter?

 - Duke Manyweather, offensive line expert and founder of OL Masterminds

-- Terron Armstead, New Orleans Saints All-Pro left tackle
+- Terron Armstead, Miami Dolphins All-Pro left tackle

 "I first noticed Brandon's works a few years ago as one of the few analysts breaking down and highlight OL play on social media.
 He not only spotlights our play but shows people how and why we succeed.
 He's a great analyst that's dedicated to learning about the game, and sharing it.
 Few have the knowledge Brandon possesses, and even fewer can articulate it the way he does.
 And no one outworks him."

-- Mitchell Schwartz, Kansas City Chiefs All-Pro right tackle
+- Mitchell Schwartz, Former Kansas City Chiefs All-Pro right tackle

 "He is a true student of offensive line play.
 He studies and understands the nuances of the game as well as different techniques used by players league wide.
 Brandon understands set lines, angles, as well as schematics when it comes to different players and systems.
 You can take what he says to the bank."